Text: Solveig Hansen, 2022

 “For a true writer each book should be a new beginning where he tries again for something that is beyond attainment.
 He should always try for something that has never been done or that others have tried and failed.
 Then sometimes, with great luck, he will succeed.”

 Back to the style sheet and the rules.
-Language is a living thing that evolves constantly.
-Some words become obsolete, while new words are born:
+Language evolves.
+Some words fade out, while new ones come in:

-Some of the rules remain valid, for instance those about slang and adjectives:
+Some rules still hold — for instance those on slang and adjectives:

 Read all the original rules here.